Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

 - SHRDLU illustrated how abstract grammatical rules might be represented in a cognitive system.
 - The imagery debate is about whether the different effects revealed by experiments on mental imagery can or cannot be explained in terms of digital information processing models.
 - Marr identified three different levels for analyzing systems
-    - computational
+    - Computational
-    - algorithmic
+    - Algorithmic
-    - implementational
+    - Implementational

 ## Chapter 3: The turn to the brain